 State Income Tax – MC52

-Periodic Garnishment is used to garnish regular payments received by the defendant, such as wages, annuity payments and other forms of regular payments that are not considered protected funds.
+Periodic Garnishment - Used to garnish regular payments received by the defendant, such as wages, annuity payments and other forms of regular payments that are not considered protected funds.
 Examples of protected funds would be Social Security income and disability payments.
 A Federal formula is applied by the employer to wages to determine how much may be withheld.

-Non-Periodic Garnishment is used to garnish any monies held on behalf of the defendant, such as bank accounts or unclaimed property held by the State of Michigan Department of Treasury.
+Non-Periodic Garnishment - Used to garnish any monies held on behalf of the defendant, such as bank accounts or unclaimed property held by the State of Michigan Department of Treasury.

-State Income Tax garnishment would be used to collect from the State of Michigan Department of Treasury, if the defendant is entitled to a State income tax refund.
+State Income Tax Garnishment - Used to collect from the State of Michigan Department of Treasury, if the defendant is entitled to a State income tax refund.
 You will need the defendant's social security number to file this form.